The-Sycorax/DenaroWalletClient/README.md

         <i>Note: The wallet filename does not require a .json extension to be added as this is entirely optional.
 By default, the script will add the extension to the filename if not present.</i>
         </dd><dd>

         *If the wallet specified already exists the user will be prompted with a warning and asked if they want to backup the existing wallet.
 If the user chooses not to back up an existing wallet, then they will be prompted with an additional warning and asked to confirm the overwrite of the existing wallet.
 When overwriting an encrypted wallet, the password associated with the it is required, and the user will be prompted to type it in.
-The user can choose to bypass one or more of these prompts with the use of `-backup`, `-disable-overwrite-warning`, or `-overwrite-password` (Refer to [generatewallet](#generatewallet) options for details).*
+The user can choose to bypass one or more of these prompts with the use of `-backup`, `-disable-overwrite-warning`, or `-overwrite-password` (Refer to [generate wallet](#generatewallet) options for details).*

         * Generates an un-encrypted, non-deterministic wallet:
             ```bash
-            python3 wallet_client.py generatewallet -wallet=wallet.json
+            python3 wallet_client.py generate wallet -wallet=wallet.json
             ```
         * Generates an encrypted, non-deterministic wallet:
             ```bash
-            python3 wallet_client.py generatewallet -encrypt -wallet=wallet.json -password=MySecurePassword
+            python3 wallet_client.py generate wallet -encrypt -wallet=wallet.json -password=MySecurePassword
             ```
         * Generates a deterministic wallet:
             ```bash
-            python3 wallet_client.py generatewallet -deterministic -wallet=wallet.json -password=MySecurePassword
+            python3 wallet_client.py generate wallet -deterministic -wallet=wallet.json -password=MySecurePassword
             ```
         * Generates an encrypted, deterministic wallet, with 2-Factor Authentication:
             ```bash
-            python3 wallet_client.py generatewallet -encrypt -deterministic -2fa -wallet=wallet.json -password=MySecurePassword
+            python3 wallet_client.py generate wallet -encrypt -deterministic -2fa -wallet=wallet.json -password=MySecurePassword
             ```
         * Creates a back up of an existing encrypted wallet and overwrites it with an un-encrypted, deterministic wallet, while skipping various prompts:
             ```bash
-            python3 wallet_client.py generatewallet -wallet=wallet.json -deterministic -backup=True -disable-overwrite-warning -overwrite-password=MySecurePassword
+            python3 wallet_client.py generate wallet -wallet=wallet.json -deterministic -backup=True -disable-overwrite-warning -overwrite-password=MySecurePassword
             ```
         </details>